vladimir1284/fleet-wiki/pages/02.projects/21.fleet/212.developer/2122.database/default.en.md

 ### Multi-Tenant Data Isolation with PostgreSQL Row Level Security

 To ensure proper data isolation in our SaaS product, we will implement Multi-Tenant Data Isolation using PostgreSQL Row Level Security (RLS).
 This approach allows us to control access to rows in database tables based on the characteristics of the user executing a query.

+!!!
 For a more in-depth understanding of this implementation, we recommend reading [Multi-Tenant Data Isolation with PostgreSQL Row Level Security on AWS Blog](https://aws.amazon.com/es/blogs/database/multi-tenant-data-isolation-with-postgresql-row-level-security/).

 ## Prisma: An Advanced Database Access Toolkit

-Prisma serves as our Object-Relational Mapping (ORM) tool, simplifying database interactions and providing a type-safe and auto-generated query API.
+[Prisma](https://www.prisma.io/) serves as our Object-Relational Mapping (ORM) tool, simplifying database interactions and providing a type-safe and auto-generated query API.
 Its versatility and ease of use make it an excellent choice for our project.

 ### Integrating Prisma Client with PostgreSQL Row Level Security